ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 These notes are of interest for people developing Elektra:

+- Tests no longer clear environment or reset locales.
+  This fixes TMPDIR, DBUS_SESSION_BUS_ADDRESS problems but might cause problems with wrongly set HOME and USER.
 - You can now add a [Markdown Shell Recorder][] test for a plugin via the CMake function `add_plugin`.
 - The CMake functions